EndorExpress.net is your one-stop destination for everything Themed Entertainment.

 Kris Van de Sande

-Kris works as an internationally published and award-winning freelance photographer.
-Check out his portfolio here.
+Kris works as an internationally published and award-winning freelance photographer in the entertainment and leisure industry.

 Alex is a lifelong fan of the original Star Wars trilogy and everything Disney, so his obsession with Star Tours comes as no surprise.
 He wrote the Star Tours article in Star Wars Insider #104 (and the Star Wars Holiday Special in Insider #106)